dret/webconcepts/specs/ISO/index.md

 title:  "International Organization for Standardization: Specification Series"
 ---

-Here is a list of all specification series by the [International Organization for Standardization (ISO)](http://www.iso.org/) that are currently available:
+Here is a list of all specification series by the [International Organization for Standardization (ISO)](http://www.iso.org/) that are currently available, for a total of 2 specifications:

   * [International Electrotechnical Commission (IEC)](IEC) Series: 2 Specifications